Oliva Sabuco: Harmony and a healthy state

-According to Sabuco, the soul was divided into three parts: the sensitive, the biological, and the intellectual soul, all which would be in a harmonic balance with one another.
-The balance between the four humors, hot, cold, wet, and dry must also be in harmony in order for the human organ system to be in a healthy state.
+According to Sabuco, the soul was divided into three parts: the sensitive, the biological, and the intellectual soul, all of which would be in a harmonic balance with one another.
+The balance between the four humours, hot, cold, wet, and dry, must also be in harmony in order for the human organ system to be in a healthy state.
 Sabuco used a temperature-humidity schema, derived from Hippocrates, to evaluate illnesses and individuals’ state of health.
-Although her ideas originated from Hippocrates's four bodily humors, Sabuco denied the importance of his theory and insisted the focus lie on the severity of temperature and humidity.
+Although her ideas originated from Hippocrates's four bodily humours, Sabuco denied the importance of his theory and insisted the focus lie on the severity of temperature and humidity.
 For example, illnesses, disabilities and premature death were results of disharmony among the three parts of the soul or the temperature-humidity schema.
-Sabuco also coined the term chilo, which was a white liquid energizing force that traveled through a complex network of anatomical channels from one organ system to another.
+Sabuco also coined the term chilo, which was a white liquid energizing force that travelled through a complex network of anatomical channels from one organ system to another.
 Chilo maintained the proper temperature and humidity within the body; nonetheless, an imbalance could lead to negative states of health.
 The purpose of chilo was to communicate movement to the bodily organs and orient them to carry out the goal meant to be accomplished.

 Moral philosophy

 Sabuco's theory of moral philosophy incorporated traditional views of virtue ethics.
 Good and evil were intertwined in the world and could banish each other.
 Her theory stated how something good could be present in evil and something evil could be present in good.
 There was never such a concept as pure evil or pure good.
-Within her theory of human nature only two evils existed, avoidable diseases and premature aging.
+Within her theory of human nature, only two evils existed: avoidable diseases and premature ageing.
 Sabuco promoted moderation and temperance to control emotions and passions; her theory originated from Plato's concept of sophrosyne, where self-understanding is used to obtain wisdom and virtue.
 However, she referenced temperance as the most important virtue that was obtained through self-knowledge.
-Temperance and wisdom were then labeled as the answers to evil because they sustained human life and provided peace, happiness, and content between emotions and the soul.
+Temperance and wisdom were then labelled as the answers to evil because they sustained human life and provided peace, happiness, and contentment between emotions and the soul.